StevenMicheletti/GPoppin/README.md

 ## Installation

 GPoppin is intended to be installed on desktop computers, but also functions on Linux-based servers.
+It can be installed locally or using install_github from devtools

-### Dependencies
+### Local Installation
-GPoppin is not available on CRAN.
-Therefore, you must pre-install the following packages if you do not have devtools installed:
+Download GPoppin.tar into a directory.
+Prior to installing, you will need to have the following dependencies:

   >install.packages(c('adegenet', 'data.table', 'ggplot2', 'hierfstat', 'pegas'))

-### Installing in R
-set your working directory and :
+Set your working directory to where GPoppin.tar is and :

 > install.packages("GPoppin.tar", repos=NULL, type="source")
 > library("GPoppin")

-### Alternative Install with Devtools
+### devtools/Github Install

+Load devtools and run install_github

+> library("Devtools")
+> install_github("StevenMicheletti/GPoppin/install")

+OR

-Unpack GPoppin.tar into a directory and:
+Unpack GPoppin.tar as a directory

+> library("Devtools")
 > install("GPoppin",dependencies = TRUE)

-devtools will automatically install required dependencies

 ## Example files